beastaugh/tarski-utilities/README.markdown

 # Tarski Utilities

-The files included in this repository constitute a toolset for working with Tarski, a WordPress theme (http://tarskitheme.com).
+The files included in this repository constitute a toolset for working with [Tarski](http://tarskitheme.com/ "An elegant, flexible WordPress theme"), a [WordPress](http://wordpress.org/) theme.
 Hopefully they will prove useful to someone.

 ## Files